LincolnUniLTL/LTLstats/README.md

 ======
 A php dashboard for displaying statistics harvested by common library APIs, as tables or colourful charts.

+**NOTE:** We last used this successfully in PHP 5.6.
+Some things went wonky in PHP 7.2 and will undoubtedly be fatal in PHP 8.x.
+I'm hoping to update it Some Day but this is very dependent on finding time....

 May be pronounced "Little Stats".
 This repository actually contains two interwoven applications:

 1. LTLstats proper: all the files except `warning_note.js.php`